cssu/firstyearguide/FYG.md

 - Majors must complete MAT223 (Linear Algebra I) or MAT240 (Algebra I) alongside MAT224 (Linear Algebra II) or MAT247 (Algebra II) to complete their program.
 Specialists must complete MAT240 (Algebra I) alongside MAT247 (Algebra II) to complete their program.

 - For CS Majors, MAT223/MAT240 still can count towards your CS program requirements (alongside others), but CS Specialists must take MAT223/MAT240 as part of the CS program requirements.
 In our experience, many students take these courses in their first year, as some upper-year CS courses require them as a prerequisite.
-For more info, check out the [math section in the calendar](https://fas.calendar.utoronto.ca/section/Mathematics) for full details.

 Do your due diligence and remember that if you take a more advanced course, you can normally try it out and drop to the comparatively less dense math courses in the first 2 weeks (or more) – typically with no penalty (the same doesn’t apply going up in difficulty).
 If you have any concerns, contact the math department.
 They have also provided some good prep work for first-year calculus [here](https://www.math.toronto.edu/preparing-for-calculus/).